Teach in Colombia - Public School Program

 Depending on the city it can be anywhere from 350.000 pesos to 650.000 (as a very rough estimate).
 You will receive a monthly stipend to cover living expenses of 1,500,000 Pesos per month.
 This program is a volunteer position, and the stipend is meant to cover the basic living costs like rent, transportation, and meals.

 - What vaccinations will I need in order to come to Colombia – or to travel outside of Colombia?

 All travellers must be up to date on their routine vaccines (MMR, DTEP, Chickenpox, polio, and yearly flu shots).
 Most travellers are recommended to obtain Hepatitis A and typhoid vaccines as it is possible to get these illnesses through contaminated food and water.
 In order to travel to Central America from Colombia you MUST have your Yellow Fever vaccine.

 - Does the visa allow me to re-enter the country during my time with the program?

 Your visa allows you to enter and exit Colombia until the time it expires.

 The monthly stipend is COP 1,500,000 (2.3 times the minimum Colombian wage).
 This will be paid each month.

 - Is there a bonus for completing the program?

-Yes, a completion bonus of COP 500,000 is payable after successfully completing the program.
+Yes, at time of writing, a completion bonus of COP 500,000 should be payable after successfully completing the program.
 Volunteers who leave early will not receive the bonus.
 Your program deposit of US$400 will also refunded to you by SENA or MOE Colombia upon program completion.

 - What are the orientation logistics?